Rimsha-Malik/FMNIST_Dataset_Classification/README.md

 3-The dataset contains 70000 images each 28 by 28 pixels.They are divided into 60000 training datasets and 10000 testing datasets.

+4-Before runing colab file you have to download data from kaggle.It have two csv files named as fashion-mnist_test and fashion-mnist_train.

+5-Put the above files in folder named as fmnistData.And this folder should be in FashionMNIST(where FashionClassification.ipynb is present).

+6-Now you are all ready to run this file on colab:)